lightski/fruit_sale_crud/README.txt

 author: dan leitzke 06/30/2014

 @TODO
-  -complete fruit order array with full item names -build nice form in index.php
-  -create database and table structure
-  -use process.php to update database
-  -build some report functionality in totals.php -style the whole thing to look reasonable
+  -use process.php to update database via prepared statements -build some report functionality in totals.php -style the whole thing to look reasonable
   -deploy to server, protect with username/password -???
   -PROFIT!

+FUTURE ADD-ONS
+  -user switchable years, which creates new table in database
+    (and switches to that for inserts and queries)